 Wintergreen Resort – approximately one mile east the Parkway at MP 13.5

 Wintergreen Resort is certainly one of the best places for a family vacation up in the Blue Ridge Mountains during any season.
 The views from the resort are some of the most spectacular in Virginia.
 With restaurants, children’s ski school, summer day camp programs, a nature center, and plenty of outdoor adventure activities to keep the teens busy, Wintergreen Resort is a place where everyone in the family can enjoy a relaxing vacation.
-To top it all off, Wintergreen Resort is only minutes from the Blue Ridge Parkway so it the perfect base as your family explores.
+To top it all off, Wintergreen Resort is only minutes from the Blue Ridge Parkway in Virginia so it the perfect base as your family explores.

 Crabtree Falls – 6 miles east of the Parkway at MP 27 – Blue Ridge Parkway Trails